What does “youkoso” mean in Japanese?

 - you – よう : a word derived from “yoku” which is one conjugation of the i-adjective, “yoi“, meaning ‘well’ or such in Japanese.

-- koso – こそ : a binding particle used after a word to emphasize it.
+- koso – こそ : a binding particle used after a word for emphasis.

-From these two components, we can understand that “youkoso” is literally an emphasized phrase meaning ‘well’ in Japanese.
-This literal interpretation doesn’t seem to be in line with the usage and meaning explained above, but is still understandable.
-To tell the truth, “youkoso” can work to admire or applaud the action which someone takes, besides welcoming someone with a polite attitude.
-In a way, saying “welcome” in Japanese can be considered as telling guests, say, “you well walked all the way to here”.
+These two components tell us that “youkoso” is literally an emphasized expression which means ‘well’ in Japanese.
+This literal interpretation is not in line with the actual meaning and usage, but still understandable.
+To tell the truth, “youkoso” can work to admire what someone has done, besides welcoming guests.
+In a way, saying “welcome” in Japanese can be considered as telling guests “you well walked all the way to here,” for example.

-When we meet new phrases, we should check their components in detail to understand their meanings clearly and deeply.
-In many cases, components tell us a lot about meanings of phrases they form.
+When we meet new Japanese words, we should check their grammatical components in detail to understand their meanings clearly and deeply.
+In many cases, components tell us a lot about the meanings of the words they form.
 Actually, here, we could get the better understanding of “youkoso” through the detailed check above.

-Then, let me explain how to use “youkoso” through the example sentences below.
+So far, I’ve explained the definition and meaning of “youkoso” together with its grammatical components.
+Then, let me explain how to use it through the example sentences below.

-Example #1: how to say “welcome to” in Japanese
+Example #1: how to say “welcome” in Japanese

 watashi no ie ni youkoso – 私の家にようこそ (わたしのいえにようこそ)